srirangav/displayutil/README.txt

 Notes:

-    Accessing the current nightshift setting and/or enabling/disabling nightshift is available on MacOS X 10.12.4 and newer.
+    Accessing the current nightshift setting and/or enabling/disabling nightshift is only available on MacOS X 10.12.4 and newer.

-    Accessing the current darkmode setting and/or enabling/disabling darkmode is available on MacOS X 10.14 and newer.
+    Accessing the current darkmode setting and/or enabling/disabling darkmode is only available on MacOS X 10.14 and newer.

-    Accessing the current truetone setting and/or enabling/disabling truetone is available on MacOS X 11.x and newer (M1).
+    Accessing the current truetone setting and/or enabling/disabling truetone has only been tested on MacOS X 11.x and newer (M1).

+    Accessing / setting the current brightness setting has only been tested on MacOS X 11.x and newer (M1).

 Known Bugs and Issues:

     Sometimes there is a delay in turning darkmode on or off and/or it takes a few tries.

+    Sometimes on M1 macs the Accessibility System Preference needs to be opened before the grayscale setting can be applied.

     Enabling nightshift's sunset to sunrise mode may require location services to be enabled.